 Warranty: 2 years

 You don't always get what you pay for, but these are entry level upright exercise bikes and they're unlikely to WOW you.
 If you want to save the maximum amount of money, go for the Body Sculpture BC1700 while it's on offer, it's not groundbreaking but it will get the job done.
-Personally, I'd invest a little more and get something decent, but it really depends on what your personal budget is.
+Personally, I'd invest a little more and get something better, but it really depends on what your personal budget is.
+Occasionally, the JF100 drops down in price, so just see where you can find the best deal for either.

 PureFitness & Sports Exercise Bike